MrATHARUDDIN/new_repo/README.md

-# this is a readme file
+# This repo is to learn about DevOps and advance Git use